Skip to content

 enterprise T1072 Software Deployment Tools Ensure proper system and access isolation for critical network systems through use of multi-factor authentication.

-enterprise T1539 Steal Web Session Cookie A physical second factor key that uses the target login domain as part of the negotiation protocol will prevent session cookie theft through proxy methods.10
+enterprise T1539 Steal Web Session Cookie Deploy hardware-based token (e.g., YubiKey or FIDO key), which incorporates the target login domain as part of the negotiation protocol, will prevent session cookie theft through proxy methods.

-enterprise T1199 Trusted Relationship Require MFA for all delegated administrator accounts.7
+enterprise T1199 Trusted Relationship Require MFA for all delegated administrator accounts.8

 enterprise T1078.002 Domain Accounts Integrating multi-factor authentication (MFA) as part of organizational policy can greatly reduce the risk of an adversary gaining control of valid credentials that may be used for additional tactics such as initial access, lateral movement, and collecting information.
 MFA can also be used to restrict access to cloud resources and APIs.